 IATA’s location identifiers are 3-letter codes assigned to airports that have commercial activity.
 These codes can also be given to bus stations, heliports, rail stations, and ferry terminals if they are involved in intermodal airline travel.

-In many cases, the airport code is created from the city name, like ATL for Atlanta, IST for Istanbul, or MEX for Mexico City, so it’s easily recognizable.
+In many cases, the airport code is derived from the city name, like ATL for Atlanta, IST for Istanbul, or MEX for Mexico City, making it easily recognizable.

 If a city is served by more than one airport, IATA’s location codes are also assigned to such metropolitan areas.
 For example, the New York City region has the NYC code, which is different from the ones of the surrounding airports, i.e., John F. Kennedy International Airport (JFK), Newark Liberty International Airport (EWR), and LaGuardia Airport (LGA).
-Other examples of such metropolitan areas are London (LON), Tokyo (TYO), Paris (PAR), and so on.
+Other examples of such metropolitan areas include London (LON), Tokyo (TYO), and Paris (PAR), among others.

 Interesting facts: As of today, IATA administers over 11,000 location identifiers worldwide.
-Some airport codes might sound really funny or weird.
-For example, the code for Pocos De Caldas Airport in Brazil is POO and the code for Sembach Airport in Germany is SEX.
+Some airport codes sound funny or weird.
+For example, the code for Pocos De Caldas Airport in Brazil is POO, and the code for Sembach Airport in Germany is SEX.

 Accounting and prefix codes

 Airline accounting and prefix codes are 3-digit numbers that are essential for various accounting activities.
-They identify airlines in all passenger and cargo traffic documents, transactions, etc. Passengers can see the accounting code on the ticket and sometimes on the boarding pass as the first three digits of the 13-digit ticket number.
+They identify airlines in all passenger and cargo traffic documents, transactions, and other relevant records.
+Passengers can find the accounting code on the e-ticket and sometimes on the boarding pass.
+It’s displayed as the first three digits of the 13-digit ticket number.

 Baggage tag issuer code (BTIC)